-On the 28th December 1915, Thomas McLeod journeyed to England with Ernest and six other pilots, with the intention of enlisting in the Royal Flying Corps.
-They were following the footsteps of two other members of the QVFC who had left for England three months earlier.
+On the 28th December 1915, Thomas McLeod travelled to England with Ernest and six other newly-trained pilots with the intention of enlisting in the Royal Flying Corps.
+They were following in the footsteps of two other members of the QVFC who left for England three months earlier.

-Upon his arrival in England on the 26th February 1916, Ernest Handley enlisted in the Royal Flying Corps, entering his skills as “Aviator for Miscellaneous” on a Short Service Attestation form at South Farnborough before being given the rank of 2nd Class Air Mechanic.
-Two months later, Ernest gained his Royal Aero Club Aviators’ Certificate and after a further two months of training was shipped overseas as a pilot and posted to 6 Squadron, based at Abeele in Belgium.
-Assigned to the Wireless Flight, Ernest was one of only a few pilots in the RFC who did not hold a commission.
-As such, he was not permitted to enter the officers’ mess and was obliged to mess and bunk with the ‘other ranks’.
-This strictly-enforced directive made it difficult for Ernest to liaise with his fellow pilots on operational matters, and especially more so with his observer, who most certainly would have been an officer.
+Upon his arrival in England on the 26th February 1916, Ernest Handley enlisted in the Royal Flying Corps, stating his skills as ‘Aviator for Miscellaneous’ on a Short Service Attestation form at South Farnborough before being given the rank of 2nd Class Air Mechanic.
+Two months later, Ernest gained his Royal Aero Club Aviators’ Certificate and after a further two months of training, was shipped overseas as a pilot and posted to 6 Squadron as a 1st Class Flyer on the 21st June 1916.
+Assigned to the Wireless Flight, Ernest was one of only a few pilots in the Royal Flying Corps who didn’t hold a commission and the first of several who would serve with 6 Squadron over the next two and a half years.
+A member of the ‘other ranks’, he was not permitted to enter the Officers’ Mess and was obliged to mess and bunk with his peers.
+This strictly-enforced directive made it difficult for Ernest to liaise with his fellow pilots on operational matters, nor plan missions with his observer, who almost certainly would have been an officer.

-At about the same time that Ernest Handley joined 6 Squadron, Thomas MacLeod, who by then was a 2nd lieutenant pilot serving on the Western Front, wrote to the Brisbane Courier to provide its readers with an update as to how the members of the QVFC were faring.
-He reported that of the nine men who left for England in 1915, five had already been offered commissions in the Royal Flying Corps and that all but one of them had been accepted for pilot training.
+At about the same time that Ernest Handley joined 6 Squadron, Thomas MacLeod, who was already a 2nd lieutenant pilot serving on the Western Front, wrote to the Brisbane Courier to provide its readers with an update as to how the members of the QVFC were faring in Europe.
+Macleod reported that of the nine men who left for England in 1915, five had already been offered commissions in the Royal Flying Corps and that all but one of them had been accepted for pilot training.
 In what appears to have been an unusual decision on the part of the RFC, and probably due to the volunteers’ previous flying experience in Australia, Ernest Handley and the three other men who were not offered commissions were listed as aviator-mechanics.
 One of them, Valdemar Rendle, was the man who taught Ernest to fly in Australia.

 Note: Valdemar Rendle quickly rose to the rank of Sergeant Pilot after being posted to the Western Front, before being offered a commission as a lieutenant and appointed acting flight commander.
 Thomas Macleod was promoted from lieutenant to captain by the end of 1916 (with a brief period OC 13 squadron) and was demobilised in 1919 holding the rank of major.
 It is interesting to note that only three of the original nine QVFC volunteers were killed during WW1.

-Ernest Handley quickly settled into his role as pilot with 6 Squadron, flying a two-seater BE2d (one of the first to be received by the squadron) on artillery observation missions that required the use of a wireless set for transmitting messages as well as the occasional bombing mission.
-The increased capabilities of the BE2d over the ageing BE2c gave it an endurance of close to four and a half hours, bringing distant strategic targets within range for the first time.
-After less than a month with 6 Squadron, Ernest Handley was promoted to 1st Class Flyer, and a week later, on the 1st August, he was promoted to the rank of sergeant.
+Ernest Handley quickly settled into his role as pilot with 6 Squadron, flying a two-seater BE2d (one of the first of its type to be received by the squadron) on artillery observation missions that required the use of a wireless set for transmitting messages, as well as several bombing missions.
+The increased capabilities of the BE2d over the ageing BE2c gave it an endurance of close to four and a half hours, bringing distant strategic targets within range for the first time in the war.

-On the 2nd August 1916, Ernest took part in a daring long-range bombing raid involving aircraft from five squadrons.
+On the 2nd August 1916, Ernest took part in a daring long-range combined bombing raid involving aircraft from five squadrons.
 It was a dangerous mission that would earn him the Croix de Guerre medal, though this honour was not gazetted until May 1917.
 The target for the mission was the Zeppelin storage facility in Brussels, at the extreme range of even the BE2d, especially as each aircraft was required to carry two 112lb bombs.
-Unable to take an observer because of severe weight limitations, each pilot had to fly alone with no-one to help with the navigation or defend the aircraft.
-Despite several mishaps, the mission was a success, with Ernest Handley dropping both bombs from 3,000 feet on to the shed at Etterbeek, causing significant damage.
-After re-grouping to the west of Brussels at Strythem, the BE2s flew home under the protection of two separate sets of escort fighters and landed safely at their respective aerodromes with almost empty fuel tanks.
-[Ed: If anyone would like the full details of this audacious raid, Steve has assured me he would be only too happy to oblige, having researched the event some years ago for a book he was writing].
+Unable to take an observer because of severe weight limitations, each pilot had to fly alone with no-one to help with the navigation or defending the aircraft.
+Despite several mishaps along the way, the mission was a success, with Ernest Handley dropping both of his bombs from 3,000 feet on to the Zeppelin shed at Etterbeek, causing significant damage.
+After re-grouping to the west of Brussels at Strythem, the BE2s flew home under the protection of two separate sets of escort fighters (one of the FE2b escort fighters was flown by the then Sergeant James McCudden) and landed safely at their respective aerodromes with almost empty fuel tanks.
+The planning and execution of where and when the escort fighters would intercept the returning bombing force was finely calculated, leaving little to chance, but the plan worked.
+Note: For anyone wishing to know more details of this mission, please send me a message via the Contact page of this website.

-As a poignant post-script to this story, there is no mention of Sergeant Ernest Handley on the Australian War Memorial Roll of Honour because he was not officially with the AIF (Australian Imperial Force) until after his death, nor is his name listed on any British Memorial.
+As a poignant post-script to this story, there is no mention of Sergeant Ernest Handley on the Australian War Memorial Roll of Honour because he was not officially listed with the AIF (Australian Imperial Force) until after his death.
+Nor is his name listed on any British Memorial.
 Ernest isn’t recognised on the 6 Squadron Roll of Honour either, as his death occurred six months after he left the squadron.
-Though Ernest died in Surrey, his body was buried two hundred miles to the north near Grimsby, in the small North Cotes churchyard of St Nicholas.
-I have yet to be able to determine the reason for this, but he may have had a familial link with that area.
-What makes it all the more intriguing is that he is the only member of the military to be buried in that graveyard during WW1.
-However, two hundred miles is a small distance compared to the journey Ernest made to England less than two years earlier.
-All that remains in Alton Downs to remind people of the ultimate sacrifice that Ernest Handley made ninety-nine years ago, is the simple inscription E HANDLEY on the front of a small marble monument that stands in the middle of an isolated paddock next to the Alton Downs Community Hall.
+All that remains today in Alton Downs to remind locals of the ultimate sacrifice that Ernest Handley made more than a century ago, is the simple inscription E HANDLEY on the front of a small marble WW1 memorial that stands in the middle of an isolated paddock next to the Alton Downs Community Hall in Queensland, Australia.